gu-benites/studio/app_docs/task-sidebar.md

 - [x] **Task: Implement User Account Menu (Integrated within Sidebar)**
     - [x] Subtask: Accessed when profile icon (user avatar) at the bottom of the sidebar is clicked.
-    - [ ] Subtask: Desktop (Unpinned/Collapsed Sidebar): Clicking avatar expands and auto-pins the sidebar, and opens the User Account Menu.
-Clicking the avatar again closes the User Account Menu, and also unpins and collapses the sidebar.
+    - [x] Subtask: Desktop: Clicking avatar opens the User Account Menu and expands/pins the sidebar.
+Clicking the avatar again (or a menu item leading to nav/modal) closes the User Account Menu and collapses/unpins the sidebar.
-    - [ ] Subtask: Desktop (Manually Pinned/Expanded Sidebar): Clicking avatar toggles the User Account Menu's visibility.
-The sidebar remains pinned and expanded when the User Account Menu is closed after being toggled from this state.
     - [x] Subtask: Mobile (Sidebar open): Clicking avatar toggles the User Account Menu's visibility within the open sidebar.
-    - [x] Subtask: Mobile (Sidebar closed): Clicking avatar in hypothetical scenario (if avatar were visible outside closed mobile sidebar - current design has it inside) would first open sidebar, then show menu.
-Current behavior: Avatar is inside sidebar, so mobile sidebar must be open first.
+    - [x] Subtask: Mobile (Sidebar closed): Clicking avatar in `MobileHeader` (hypothetical, avatar is in sidebar) or opening sidebar then clicking avatar, opens sidebar and then shows menu.
     - [x] Subtask: User Account Menu appears as a section *within* the sidebar, directly above the avatar trigger, not as a popover.
     - [x] Subtask: Provides access to:
         - [x] Settings (Link to `/settings`)